-Project developers and financiers are cautiously optimistic about their prospects in 2020.
-While the South African government's aim of resuscitating its world-class renewable energy procurement programme and its drive to leverage more private sector and developmental finance for infrastructure projects bode well for project developers and financiers, some project developers and financiers may be wary of the policy uncertainty.
-These investors may be concerned that the policy uncertainty, which has being increasingly eroding the country's growth prospects and weakening its credit ratings, could reduce their return of investment.
+Project developers and financiers are cautiously optimistic about their prospects in 2022.
+While the South African government's world-class renewable energy procurement programme is being accelerated, project developers and financiers are concerned that policy uncertainty, which has being increasingly eroding the country's growth prospects and weakening its credit ratings, could reduce their return of investment.
 Prospective project financiers may also be concerned about developers' ability to construct and complete infrastructure projects on time and within budget, considering the diminished capacity within the construction sector resulting from construction firms being financially distressed and being placed in business rescue.

-These risks, however could provide opportunities for new investors and existing investors in the market who have an appetite for the policy risks, and who are able to leverage construction capacity within and outside of South Africa to deliver on the South African government-driven infrastructure projects.
+These risks, however, could provide opportunities for new investors and existing investors in the market who have an appetite for the policy risks, and who are able to leverage construction capacity within and outside South Africa to deliver on the South African government-driven infrastructure projects.
 For these investors, the private sector's increased attention on embedded (self) generation power plants may present further opportunities.